 I have a commercial producer attached to the show and/or enhancing the process.
 How do I reflect that in the application?

 The involvement creatively, managerially and financially should be reflected in your project narrative.
 If the producer is enhancing the project, that should be reflected in the project budget in the Income section with a clarifying note in the application.
 Creative control of the project must lie with the lead applicant.

-Can I apply as a consortium applicant and as lead applicant on a sole application?
+Can I apply as a co-production applicant and as lead applicant on a sole application?

 Yes, you may.

-Is there a preference given to consortium applicants?
+Is there a preference given to co-production applicants?